Hand Grown•No-dig•no harmful chemicals

 This includes not ploughing or digging soil, not leaving bare soil exposed to the elements and not compacting soil by driving heavy machinery on it.
 It also includes reducing the use of chemical fertilisers and pesticides which harms soil health, wildlife and people.

 Our Growing Methods

 By using the growing methods described below we achieve our 2 main goals:

 To grow a diverse range of high quality, nutrient dense vegetables in the most environmentally compassionate way we can.

-To maintain & enhance biodiversity on Spindlebrook Farm.
+To maintain & enhance biodiversity on Spindlebrook Farm and beyond.

 Based on this, these are the key principles of our growing system -

 Minimise soil disturbance: No ploughing, heavy machinery or other deep tilling.
 This also reduces fossil fuel use.

 Keep the soil covered as much as possible: Minimise exposure of soil to elements.
 Also reduces erosion of top soil.